davland7/rplayer/README.md

 audio.downVolume();
 ```

-[!WARNING]
+> [!WARNING]
-Warning:
-On iOS devices such as iPad and iPhone, the audio level is always controlled by the user physically.
+> On iOS devices such as iPad and iPhone, the audio level is always controlled by the user physically.
 This means that the volume property is not adjustable through JavaScript on iOS devices.
 When you read the volume property on iOS, it will always return 1, reflecting that the user has direct control over the device's volume.
 Additionally, the library will always return 1 on iOS.

 ## timeupdate event